-In the past, we have brought you stories of dumb criminals posting pictures of their crimes on their various social networking profiles, leading to open and shut cases for police and DAs.
-It’s the kind of criminal behavior that drives a criminal defense attorney crazy.
+In the past, we have shared stories involving criminals who have posted pictures or made comments related to their crimes on various social media platforms.
+These instances are obviously not smart, and they have led to these criminals being caught and taken into custody.
+This is the kind of criminal behavior that drives a criminal defense attorney crazy.